helge17/tuxguitar/INSTALL.md

 $ sudo apt install wget unzip git build-essential default-jdk maven libwebkit2gtk-4.0-37 libfluidsynth-dev libjack-jackd2-dev libasound2-dev libgtk-3-dev liblilv-dev libsuil-dev qtbase5-dev
 ```

+In order for Asian characters to be displayed correctly, you may also need to install the `fonts-wqy-zenhei` font package.

 ### Download and install SWT for Linux

 ```sh